mflamb/direct-effect/README.md

 * Use a map that shows more detail such as nearby Septa train stops.

-* Store Comments as a column on the Needs model instead of creating a Comments Model.
+* Store comments as a column on the Needs model instead of creating a Comments Model.